Lehel44/song-hotness/README.md

 We cleaned the dataframe, deleted the unrelevant columns which had *NaN* or interpolated values, or it just had nothing to do with song popularity (for instance Wikipedia url link).
 Then we transformed the language and location attributes to categorical attributes.
 Kept the first 9, and named *others* the remaining ones.

 We joined the view count column retrieved by the *yt_view_count script* and normalized the values.

+## Manual

+To use the scripts you have to download the [FMA_Metadata.zip](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip) and place the tracks.csv, features.csv and genres.csv to the same folder where the scripts are.
+The script to run is  **data-proc/songs_data_processing.ipynb**.

 ## References